setup | R Documentation |

 Further arguments passed to specific approaches, see below. |

-A internal list, containing parameters, info, data and computations needed for the later computations.
+An internal list containing parameters, info, data, and computations needed for later steps.
 The list is expanded and modified in other functions.

 Add the following code to your website.